How To Wash Hair Extensions

 - A wide tooth comb

 You might be wondering why we recommend alcohol and sulfate-free shampoo and conditioner.
-The reason is that these products are extremely drying on hair and since extensions already don’t receive the natural oils from the scalp, it’s best to preserve moisture in the hair as much as possible.
-Thus alcohol/sulfate-free shampoos and conditioners will keep the extensions looking beautiful and vibrant.
+The reason is that these products are extremely drying on hair and since weaves already don’t receive the natural oils from the scalp, it’s best to preserve moisture as much as possible.
+Thus alcohol/sulfate-free shampoos and conditioners will keep your new weave looking beautiful and vibrant.

-Just as brushing your hair before showering will help against tangling, the same applies when learning how to wash extensions.
-Before washing your extensions, give them a good brush with a wide tooth comb or paddle brush from bottom to top, carefully removing any knots and tangles in the hair.
+Just as brushing your locks before showering will help against tangling, the same applies when learning how to wash your weave.
+Before washing them, give them a good brush with a wide tooth comb or paddle brush from bottom to top, carefully removing any knots and tangles.
 Then place each weft neatly on top of each other to keep them tangle free during the washing process.

 Step 2: Preparation